AgileRL/AgileRL/docs/api/wrappers/pettingzoo_parallel_vectorization.rst

 PettingZoo Vectorization Parallel Wrappers
 ==========================================
 AgileRL has two PettingZoo vectorization wrappers, allowing multiple instances of the environments to run in parallel.
-The first, `PettingZooVectorizationParallelWrapper` is to be used with default parallel environments from the PettingZoo library.
+The first, `DefaultPettingZooVectorizationParallelWrapper` is to be used with default parallel environments from the PettingZoo library.
 To vectorize any of the default PettingZoo envs, the wrapper can be used as follows:

 .. code-block:: python
-  rom agilerl.wrappers.pettingzoo_wrappers import PettingZooVectorizationParallelWrapper from pettingzoo.atari import space_invaders_v2
+  rom agilerl.wrappers.pettingzoo_wrappers import DefaultPettingZooVectorizationParallelWrapper from pettingzoo.atari import space_invaders_v2

   env = space_invaders_v2
   env_args = {"continuous_actions": True, "max_cycles": 25}
   n_envs = 4
-  vec_env = PettingZooVectorizationParallelWrapper(env, n_envs=n_envs, enable_autoreset=True, env_args=env_args)
+  vec_env = DefaultPettingZooVectorizationParallelWrapper(env, n_envs=n_envs, enable_autoreset=True, env_args=env_args)
   observations, infos = vec_env.reset()
   for step in range(25):
       actions = {